 Led by Managing Partner Stephen Leontsinis, Collas Crill's Dispute Resolution team in the Cayman Islands is acknowledged as a market-leading presence and known for dealing with the jurisdictions' largest and most complicated offshore matters.
 Partner Rocco Cecere heads up the firm's market leading section 238 merger appraisal practice.

 The firm has recently welcomed Counsels Zachary Hoskin and Natascha Steiner-Smith, both of whom join from top tier law firms in the Cayman Islands and with significant offshore experience.
-In addition, Annalisa Shibli joined as an associate after having spent over seven years in another leading Cayman Islands law firm.
+In addition, Annalisa Shibli joined as an associate, having spent over seven years in another leading Cayman Islands law firm.

-Ronan O'Doherty, who has spent the past five years specialising in insolvency and restructuring at A&L Goodbody in Dublin, has also joined as an Associate.
-Earlier this year, the firm hired Senior Associate Charlotte Walker who relocated from the BVI where she worked on high-profile commercial litigation and insolvency matters, after having previously practiced at Macfarlanes in London.
+Earlier this year, the firm also hired Senior Associate Charlotte Walker who relocated from the BVI where she worked on high-profile commercial litigation and insolvency matters, after having previously practiced at Macfarlanes in London.

 The team now includes 13 litigators, with growth set to continue in the year ahead.